cBioPortal/cbioportal/docs/System-Requirements.md

 ## Apache Maven

 The cBioPortal source code is an [Apache Maven](https://maven.apache.org/) driven project.
 The software needs to be downloaded and installed prior to building the application from source code.
 It can be found on the [Apache Maven](https://maven.apache.org/download.cgi) website.
+We are currently using version 3.5.4.

 On Ubuntu:  ```sudo apt-get install maven```